xilopaint/alfred-pdf-tools/README.md

 **Alfred PDF Tools** can be used by the following file actions:

-* `Merge PDF files`: Merge multiple PDF files and move the source files to trash;
+* `Merge`: Merge the selected PDF files and move the source files to trash;
-* `Split by page count`: Split the selected PDF file by entering the maximum amount of pages for each new PDF file;
+* `Split by Page Count`: Split the selected PDF file by entering the maximum amount of pages for each new PDF file;
-* `Split by file size`: Split the selected PDF file by entering the maximum file size in MB for each new PDF file;
+* `Split by File Size`: Split the selected PDF file by entering the maximum file size in MB for each new PDF file;
-* `Slice`:  Slice the selected PDF document by entering start, stop and step arguments separated by commas (e.g., "10, 20, 1" will create a PDF file from pages 10 to 20 of the source file).
+* `Slice`:  Slice the selected PDF file by entering start, stop and step arguments separated by commas (e.g., "10, 20, 1" will create a PDF file from pages 10 to 20 of the source file).

 ##Contribute